-Alcohol and Testosterone, Adverse Health Effects
+Alcohol and Low Testosterone Adverse Health Effects

 Alcohols Effect on the HPA (Hypothalamic Pituitary Axis)

-The harmful effects of alcohol are summarized by Dr Nadia Rachdaoui’s excellent articles, required reading for anyone thinking about drinking alcohol.
+The harmful effects of alcohol are summarized by Dr Nadia Rachdaoui’s excellent article, required reading for anyone thinking about drinking alcohol.
 Alcohol not only reduces testosterone levels, it has far reaching deleterious effects on the endocrine system, and causes “Leaky Gut”.(1)(4) Dr Nadia Rachdaoui says:

 “Alcohol-induced hormonal dysregulations affect the entire body and can result in various disorders such as stress abnormalities, reproductive deficits, body growth defect, thyroid problems, immune dysfunction, cancers, bone disease and psychological and behavioral disorders.”(4)